Rudreshbs19/DevOps-Address-Book/README.md

 - To start the project, find the "Maven Projects" tab on the right hand side of the screen and navigate to
   - Vaadin Web Application -> Plugins -> jetty -> jetty:run
   - Click the play button or right click and select Run (Select Debug instead to run in debug mode)

-You should now have a Jetty server running on localhost:8080.
-Navigate to http://localhost:8080 to play with the application

 Importing in NetBeans 8
 --------------------